 3. The Different Types of Committees.
-There are three main types of committees, they are:
+There are three main types of committees:

 4. Parliamentary Procedure.
+Most MUN conferences in North America use this type of procedure (check out THIMUN and UN4MUN procedure too!).
 Walking into your first committee session can be confusing, because people aren’t going to be using pronouns like I or my.
 Instead, they’ll be following Parliamentary Procedure.
 Since you will most likely be representing a nation, it is important to express beliefs on behalf of your nation.
 For example, “The United States is a strong supporter of the conservation of resources.”
 Parliamentary procedure also includes:

 5. The Phases of Committee.
 Committee is usually split up into four main phases, they are: